Big Brother 21 (American season): Format changes and additions

-In 2025, Kat Dunn competed on The Amazing Race 38 partnered with her boyfriend.
-That same year, Tommy Bracco competed with his father, Phil, on the first season of 99 to Beat.

-Twists

-Over the course of the game, several twists to the format were introduced.
+Over the course of the game, several changes to the format were introduced.

 Camp Director

 On the first premiere night, Julie announced that the HouseGuests would vote for a Camp Director.
 That person would be safe from the first eviction as well, but they had to select four HouseGuests to "banish".
 Those four HouseGuests would then compete to stay in house.
 The three winners would go back into the house while the loser stayed banished and did not return.
 Michie was elected Camp Director and banished Cliff, David, Jessica, and Kemi.
 David lost the competition and was evicted.

 Whacktivity Competition

 On the second premiere night, Julie announced the Whacktivity Competition where a game-changing twist would be unleashed onto the house.
 Every week for the first three weeks, five designated HouseGuests, unless previously evicted (denoted with strikethrough text), would play in the competition to win a special power in the house.